Around 470,000 firms in Germany applied for short-time work - Labour Office

-Around 470,000 companies in Germany have applied for a government short-time work scheme in March due to the coronavirus outbreak, the Federal Labour Office said on Tuesday, adding requests had come from many sectors, especially retail, hotels and catering.
+Around 470,000 companies in Germany have applied for a government short-time work scheme in March due to coronavirus, the Federal Labour Office said on Tuesday, adding requests had come from many sectors, especially retail, hotels and catering.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)